boredmonkeyman/Seed-check-multi-chain-/README.md

 Run npm install and make sure modules installed

-Create a file for you mnemonics\seeds called data.txt
+Create a file for your mnemonics\seeds called data.txt and place with the index.js

 Run script